Skip to main content

 Each escrow contract sends a lock confirmation to the SettlementCoordinator via LayerZero.
 The coordinator collects confirmations from all chains.

-5. Atomicity gate
+5. Atomicity gate and release

 • Bond tokens on Ethereum go to the buyer’s Ethereum address